$18.04 – $180.40

 The taste and energetics of True Cinnamon are warming, stimulating, astringent and drying.
 Cinnamon has an affinity towards the digestive system, circulatory system, immune system, respiratory system, musculoskeletal system, pancreas and spleen.
 Combine Cinnamon with Fenugreek, Ashwagandha or Moringa to support the pancreas.
 For the musculoskeletal system mix with Turmeric Root, Ginger Root and Cardamom Seed.

 How to use:

 1 teaspoon of Cinnamon Bark pieces, sticks or powder to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+Steep for 15 minutes, strain and drink up to three cups a day.

 Use powder for flavouring for food or baking.

 May cause low blood sugar and may interact with certain medications.